janwedde/udacity-frontend-developer-feed-reader-testing/README.md

 ## About the tests

-- RSS Feeds: The first test checks whether the feed contains at least a name and a functional URL that can be provided by using the allFeeds variable.
+- RSS Feeds: The first test checks whether the list for the feed contains at least one name and one functional URL that can be provided by using the allFeeds variable.
 - The Menu: The second test checks if the menu is hidden by default and changes visibility when clicked using the menu-hidden class.
 - Initial Entries: The third test checks whether the feed consists of at least one entry after loading by using the asynchronous function loadFeed(0).
-- New Feed Selection: The fourth test checks whether the content has changed after loading a new feed by using the asynchronous loadFeed(1) function.
+- New Feed Selection: The fourth test checks whether the content changed after loading a new feed by using the asynchronous loadFeed(1) function.

 ## Ressources